substance/surface/docs/html5-semantics.md

 ## HTML semantics and content organization

-According the current specs, this is the way we should write an article on a web page:
+According to the current specs, this is the way we should write an article on a web page:

 ```html
 <article>